samcarter/ltx-talk/index.md

 HTML conversions, without additional steps.

 Some useful links:
-- A [series of examples](./examples/) are available which demonstrate some of the key features of the class
+- A [series of interactive examples](./examples/) are available which demonstrate some of the key features of the class
 - The [CTAN page](https://ctan.org/pkg/ltx-talk) for the class
 - The [GitHub repository](https://github.com/josephwright/ltx-talk) for the
   class